Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,3a)

-We will need more detailed information about extensions between low-dimensional modules for $H$, and we summarize that which we need now.
-We restrict to the case when $a\neq 2$, because in this case things are slightly different, with that pesky $2$-dimensional $1$-cohomology group, and secondly because we describe the full projectives for this group after the lemma anyway.
+We will need more detailed information about extensions between simple modules of low dimension for $H$, and we summarize that which we need now, taken from \cite[Corollary 4.5]{andersen1983}.
+We restrict to the case when $a\neq 2$, because in this case things are slightly different, with that pesky $2$-dimensional $1$-cohomology group, and second because we describe the full projectives for this group after the lemma anyway.